triangle-man/code-club/02-class.md

   following formula: C = (5/9)&times;(F&minus;32).
 What is 37.5 degrees Celsius in Fahrenheit?

+* What is the difference between `12` and `(12)`?
+What happens if you ask Racket to evaluate each?
+Can you explain the error message?

 ## Recap of 01

 We saw two ways to make _expressions_.
 Either: